Viantae/Portfolio.Ver1/README.md

-This is a website portfolio made by me.
-It is the first project I made after learning HTML & CSS
+This is a website portfolio for me.
+It is the first project I made after learning HTML & CSS.
+Its all from code